 Process until you reach your desired texture.
 For a smooth and creamy pesto sauce, process for longer.
 You don’t need the cheese to make it creamy!

 - Basil: substitute or add any greens of your choice (spinach, arugula, kale).
 If you don’t have a full two cups of basil, substitute 1 cup spinach to make vegan spinach basil pesto.

 - Extra Virgin Olive Oil: substitute infused extra virgin olive oil or avocado oil.
 We don’t recommend using vegetable oil, as this is not a heart-healthy oil.
 If you want to enhance the pesto with a strongly flavored oil, such as walnut or truffle oil, use extra virgin olive oil as the base, then add the strong oil a little at a time, to taste.

-- Nuts: you can make vegan pesto without pine nuts by substituting walnuts, cashews, pecans, or almonds.
+- Nuts: make vegan pesto without pine nuts by substituting walnuts, cashews, pecans, or almonds.
+Increase quantity to 1/2 cup if using larger nuts such as these.
 We don’t recommend using peanuts in pesto, as they have a very distinct taste.

-- Garlic: substitute ⅛ teaspoon garlic powder, ½ teaspoon garlic flakes, or ¼ teaspoon granulated garlic.
+- Garlic: substitute ½ teaspoon garlic flakes, ¼ teaspoon granulated garlic, or ⅛ teaspoon garlic powder.

 For a more complex flavor, toast the nuts before adding them to the blender.

 Add lemon zest and/or juice to brighten the flavor.